-BA(Hons) degree from Royal Holloway, University of London and a Graduate Diploma in Law and Legal Practice Course from the University of Law in London.
+BA(Hons) degree from Royal Holloway, University of London and a Graduate Diploma in Law and Legal Practice Course (Distinction) from the University of Law in London.

 Outside the office, Dom is a keen sportsman, collects too many records and doesn’t sell enough of them.